Comedones and Comedonal Acne

 Types of Comedones

 Comedones are caused by two things: skin-cell growth and increased oil production.
 A comedo forms when dead skin cells and oil form a plug that blocks your hair follicle.
-There are a number of types of comedones.
+There are several types of comedones.

 Open Comedones